Search

 Animal origin

 Collagen is a protein that makes up the structure or framework in connective tissue, skin, tendons, bones, and cartilage.
 The collagen used in resorbable dental membranes is sourced from the pericardial or peritoneal areas of pigs or cows.
 Pericardial collagen presents a higher mechanical strength than peritoneal collagen.
-The original bovine peritoneal collagen (Geistlich Bio-Gide) is less stiff and more prone to collapse into the wound promoting the development of extended-function collagen materials.
+The original bovine peritoneal collagen (Geistlich Bio-Gide) is less stiff and more prone to collapse into the wound, promoting the development of extended-function collagen materials.

 Function time and cross-linking.